halfbrained/cuda_breadcrumbs/readme/readme.txt

 Section [breadcrumbs].
 Options description:
+* "position_bottom" - whether to show breadcrumbs below the document, or on top
 * "show_root_parents" - show full path, otherwise - only project-directory files are shown
 * "root_dir_source" - project-directory source (accepts comma-separated list of values for fallback):
     * 0 - parent directory of '.cuda-proj'